Quantum-Accelerators/quacc/README.md

 ```

 ## Database-Friendly Output
 Assuming a Jobflow configuration file has been provided, the input and output data will be automagically tabulated and placed in your selected database.
-No assembly required.
-An example document from a completed ORCA calculation is shown below:
+No custom parsing required.
+An example document is shown below:

 ![docs](docs/src/imgs/schema.gif)